Language

 What is JSON-LD?

-JSON-LD (JavaScript Object Notation for Linked Data) is a method of encoding structured data using JSON.
-It's Google's recommended format for schema markup because it can be added to your HTML without modifying the existing page content.
+JSON-LD (JavaScript Object Notation for Linked Data) encodes structured data using JSON.
+It is Google's recommended format for schema markup because it can be added to your HTML without changing the page's visible content.

-Place the generated <script type="application/ld+json"> block in the <head> section of your webpage.
-It also works in the <body> section.
-The markup doesn't render any visible content — it's only read by search engines.
+Place the generated <script type="application/ld+json"> block in the <head> section of your page; the <body> also works.
+The markup renders no visible content — only search engines read it.

-No. Adding schema markup makes your page eligible for rich results, but Google decides whether to display them based on content quality, relevance, and other factors.
-Valid markup significantly increases your chances.
+No. Valid markup makes a page eligible for rich results, but Google decides whether to show them based on content quality, relevance, and other factors.
+Filling in all required fields significantly increases your chances.

 Can I add multiple schema types to one page?